• Skip to main content

 pouring cream into a mint cold brew. another cold brew is next to it full with a straw and mint spring inside.

 For a touch of sweetness, I made a simple syrup to add.
 A liquid form of sweetener is way easier to incorporate into a cold liquid than granulated sugar.
-Use any desired liquid sweetener you would like or this simple syrup recipe:
+Use any desired liquid sweetener you would like.

 Mint Cold Brew